Seiten

 Our recommendation: By sending a short message to the responsible U.S. consulate, companies can protect themselves and above all be sure that entry with the previously valid work visa is no longer possible.
 Do not take any risks and prevent possible abuse with company-bound visas.

-No, Global Entry is not usable with all US visas without exception.
-If you are a holder:in one of the following visas, then you are excluded from Global Entry:
+Global Entry is usable with most US visas, even with ESTA.
+Except if you are a holder of one of the following visas, then you are excluded from Global Entry:

 • C-1